1977 Pacific hurricane season: Other systems

 Despite the season featuring the lowest number of tropical storms on record at the time, there were numerous tropical depressions that failed to intensify into named storms.
 The first two tropical depressions existed from May 25–30 and from May 30–June 1, both west of the Honduras–Nicaragua border.
 Tropical depressions Six and Seven occurred in quick succession from July 8–9 and July 9–10, respectively.
 Tropical Depression Eight occurred solely on July 25, while Tropical Depression Nine existed from August 1–2.
 Yet another cyclone existed from September 3–4, while the seventeenth and final unnamed system formed on October 22 and dissipated on the next day.

 Storm names

-The following list of names was used for named storms that formed in the Eastern North Pacific in 1977.
-This is the same list used in the 1973 season.
-This is also the final year that this list was used, as the practice of using all-female names for tropical cyclones was replaced with a mixture of male and female names beginning in 1978.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1977.
+This was the same list used for the 1973 season.
+No names were retired following the season; however, an overhaul of the naming system in 1978 to include male names resulted in this list being discarded.

+Had a named storm formed in the North Pacific between 140°W and the International Date Line in 1973 it would have been assigned a name from the west Pacific's typhoon name list by the Joint Typhoon Warning Center on Guam.